 Featured Team: SAR Dogs Nepal

-SAR Dogs Nepal (formerly known as the Himalaya Rescue Dog Squad), established in October, 1989, by Dutchman Ingo Schnabel, is the only organization of its kind in the country, providing Search & Rescue teams and medical aid in the event of natural disasters and when trekkers are reported missing or injured.
+SAR Dogs Nepal (formerly known as the Himalaya Rescue Dog Squad), established in October 1989, by Dutchman Ingo Schnabel, is the only organization of its kind in the country, providing search and rescue teams and medical aid in the event of natural disasters and when trekkers are reported missing or injured.
 The squad is able to provide air rescue and tracker dogs to almost any area of Nepal.
 Members are experienced in a wide range of disciplines, including rock rescue, firefighting, logistics, and wilderness medicine.

 The team has a newly formed Junior Rescue Squad, thanks in large part to American dog trainer Lynn Martin from Oregon's Dog Obedience Academy, who traveled to Nepal with her sister, Kathleen Reick, to help SAR Dogs Nepal train six newly recruited Nepalese youngsters.
 This follows a hiatus during The People's War in Nepal from 1996 until 2006, when SAR Dogs Nepal could not continue its training of new disaster relief workers.
 At present, only 18 staff members and 9 Nepalese volunteers remain, while the team's goal is to have a minimum of 100 disaster relief workers on standby in their mobile Disaster Relief & Medical Aid Unit.